-Asia Pacific Women Law and Development network (APWLD), a Chiang Mai based strong network of feminists human rights defenders.
-This network ensures linkages and communication among its members on issues such as human rights, constitutional rights, environmental rights, rural women’s rights, labour rights etc. The network continue to expand its coverage and now have membership in the Arab regions to Mongolia, Kyrghistan to Fiji, Cook Islands as well as Australia.
+Asia Pacific Women Law and Development network (APWLD) is a Chiang Mai based strong network of feminist human rights defenders.
+This network ensures linkages and communication among its members on issues such as human rights, constitutional rights, environmental rights, rural women’s rights, labour rights etc. The network continue to expand its coverage and now has membership in the Arab regions, Mongolia, Kyrghistan, Fiji, Cook Islands, as well as Australia.

-Asia Rural Women’s Coalition (ARWC) is a network of organisation working across Asia for upholding rights of rural women particularly the most disadvantaged, i.e rural women with disabilities, socially ostracised due to caste, class or culture, women who are involved as agriculture labour, but often denied of access to land and marginalised due to expanded commercial agriculture.
+Asia Rural Women’s Coalition (ARWC) is a network of organisations working across Asia for upholding rights of rural women particularly the most disadvantaged, i.e rural women with disabilities, socially ostracised due to caste, class or culture, and women who are involved as agriculture labour, but often denied access to land and marginalised due to expanded commercial agriculture.

-South Asian Network for Gender Activists and Trainers, a strong body of leading South Asian feminists, who provide trainings for grassroots workers, as well as conducts academic workshops regionally on getting conceptual clarity on gender, feminism etc. It also prepares South Asian statements from a feminist perspective on topics that are considered important for discussions and debates.
+South Asian Network for Gender Activists and Trainers, is a strong body of leading South Asian feminists, who provide trainings for grassroots workers, as well as conducts academic workshops regionally on conceptual clarity on gender, feminism etc. It also prepares South Asian statements from a feminist perspectives on topics that are considered important for discussions and debates.